LeonardoMarcatti/buzzvel/README.md

 }</b></p>
 <h4>api/updateHoliday/$</h4>
 <p>This is the endpoint for updating any holiday you want.
 Just replace the '$' symbol for the id number of holiday required.
 For this to work you got to send any or all of the following data: title, location, date or description.</p>
+<h4>api/holiday/pdf/$</h4>
+<p>In this endpoint you download a PDF file with informations about a holiday sicha as title, description, date, location and participants.
+All you have to do is replace the $ symbol for the id number of a particular holiday.</p>